andreshere00/Splitter_MR/docs/index.md

 ## Next features

-- [X] Add support to read PDF as scanned pages.
+- [ ] Add Pydantic models.
-- [X] Add support to change image placeholders.
+- [ ] Add support to read formulas in DoclingReader.
 - [ ] Implement a method to split a document by pages (`PagedSplitter`).
 - [ ] Add support to read `xlsx`, `docx` and `pptx` files using `VanillaReader`.
 - [ ] Implement a method to split by embedding similarity > `SemanticSplitter`.